-The self-sufficiency of local authorities was a key principle of South Africa's pre-1994 local government system,52 hence most of local government revenue was drawn from their own sources.
-The main revenue sources for the local authorities included rates on fixed property and income from trading services such as the supply of electricity, water and gas and service charges.53 Local authorities also received subsidies, often in the form of specific grants from the central and provincial governments, although this constituted a very small portion of their revenue.
-In 1978, for instance, rates and trading contributed 16.3 per cent and 55.9 per cent respectively towards local government current revenue while revenue from grants only accounted for 4.2 per cent of local government expenditure.54 White local authorities were therefore largely financially self-sufficient given their access to property rates from central business districts, among other own revenue sources, thus giving them more room for expenditure decision-making.55
+The self-sufficiency of local authorities was a key principle of South Africa's pre-1994 local government system, hence most of local government revenue was drawn from their own sources.
+The main revenue sources for the local authorities included rates on fixed property and income from trading services such as the supply of electricity, water and gas and service charges.
+Local authorities also received subsidies, often in the form of specific grants from the central and provincial governments, although this constituted a very small portion of their revenue.
+In 1978, for instance, rates and trading contributed 16.3 per cent and 55.9 per cent respectively towards local government expenditure.
+White local authorities were therefore largely financially self-sufficient given their access to property rates from central business districts, among other own revenue sources, thus giving them more room for expenditure decision-making.

-The notion that local government should be primarily self-funding, although traceable to English municipalities, was utilised to further apartheid objectives by ensuring that black local authorities were kept in a deliberate perpetual state of underdevelopment.56 This was especially apparent during the rule of the National Party (1948-1994) and its implementation of the apartheid manifesto.
-Black local authorities, therefore, had limited and unproductive sources of own revenue, especially given their lack of access to fixed property, the lack of any significant industrial and commercial activities in their areas, as well as the prevalence of poverty within their populations that made payment of any local levies and charges difficult.57 They were therefore largely dependent on transfers and grants from provinces and the
+The notion that local government should be primarily self-funding, although traceable to English municipalities, was utilised to further apartheid objectives by ensuring that black local authorities were kept in a deliberate perpetual state of underdevelopment.
+This was especially apparent during the rule of the National Party (1948-1994) and its implementation of the apartheid manifesto.
+Black local authorities, therefore, had limited and unproductive sources of own revenue, especially given their lack of access to fixed property, the lack of any significant industrial and commercial activities in their areas, as well as the prevalence of poverty within their populations that made payment of any local levies and charges difficult.

-53 Cameron (1991) 115; Cameron (2002) 116.
+&lt;sup>53 Cameron (1991) 115; Cameron (2002) 116.

-55 Vosloo WB, 'South Africa: Local government in white areas' in WB Vosloo, DA Kotzé & WJO Jeppe (eds), Local Government in Southern Africa (1974) 29.
+&lt;sup>55 Vosloo WB, 'South Africa: Local government in white areas' in WB Vosloo, DA Kotzé & WJO Jeppe (eds), Local Government in Southern Africa (1974) 29.

-56 Cameron (1991) 153; Rawat (2000) 6.
+&lt;sup>56 Cameron (1991) 153; Rawat (2000) 6.
 Local government served as an agent for the implementation and embodiment of apartheid policy.

-57 Cameron (1991) 152-153; Cameron (2002) 116; Madhekeni, (2019) 55; FFC (2016) 4.
+&lt;sup>57 Cameron (1991) 152-153; Cameron (2002) 116; Madhekeni, (2019) 55; FFC (2016) 4.

 national government.
-Additionally, the grants received were very specific to the intended purposes, thus leaving little room for discretion in decision-making regarding their use.58 However, this municipal self-sufficiency principle continued way after 1996 under the ANC's Growth, Employment and Redistribution (GEAR) strategy, thereby extending it beyond the apartheid lens.59
+Additionally, the grants received were very specific to the intended purposes, thus leaving little room for discretion in decision-making regarding their use.
+However, this municipal self-sufficiency principle continued way after 1996 under the ANC's Growth, Employment and Redistribution (GEAR) strategy, thereby extending it beyond the apartheid lens.